gatlin/psilo/README.md

 Status
 ===

+**17 June 2014** Algebraic Data Types are going to be more like GADTs in Haskell and the syntax reflects this.
+The symbol for creating ADTs is reminiscent of EBNF as well.

 **10 June 2014**  The syntax and semantics for lists and types have been dramatically changed and simplified.
 Essentially, structs are quoted lists which takes advantage of a number of other features to make ADTs and